LI7XI/AudioAnalyzerDocs/docs/handler-types/handler-types.md

 The problem is that high frequencies (800Hz and up) mostly have higher resolution than low and mid frequencies (less than 800Hz) while still updating faster than mids and lows.

-This handler type lets you have high resolution in low frequencies based on an option called [CascadesCount](/docs/handler-types/fft/fft?id=cascades-count) in [FFT](/docs/handler-types/fft/fft.md) parameters, then it combines both of low and high frequencies together to have a detailed result through the entire frequencies range.
+This handler type let's you have high resolution in low frequencies based on an option called [CascadesCount](/docs/handler-types/fft/fft?id=cascades-count) in [FFT](/docs/handler-types/fft/fft.md) parameters, then it combines both of low and high frequencies together to have a detailed result through the entire frequencies range.

 See [FFT Cascades](/docs/discussions/fft-cascades.md) discussion.